KeithDeSantis/KeithDeSantis/README.md

 ---

 I have an interest in Software Development and Cybersecurity.
-I will be working at The Portsmouth Naval Shipyard in Kittery Maine for 2 years following graduation.
+I will be working at The Portsmouth Naval Shipyard in Kittery Maine for 2 years following graduation in May 2023.

 <h3 align="left">Languages and Tools:</h3>